What does The Center at MIT do?

 The Center is founded to honor the work and vision of the Nobel Peace Laureate, His Holiness the XIVth Dalai Lama.
 It bears his name in the hope of promoting the idea of secular ethics and values which would facilitate the development of a sustainable and peaceful society independent of religious orientations.

-What is the role of the Honorary Members?
+What is the role of the Founding Members?

 Can anyone participate in the Center’s programs?